Idekubaguscom/aptos-core/config/README.md

 `config-builder` builds an entire configuration for a Validator or FullNode, including the genesis blob.
 It takes as one of its input parameters an index that specifies the specific node config to return.
-This can be used to create a Diem TestNet by constructing compatible configurations for the full set of Validators.
+This can be used to create a Aptos TestNet by constructing compatible configurations for the full set of Validators.
 Similarly the tool can be used to add Fullnodes to an existing network.
 Finally, it enables generation of a mint/faucet client capable of performing mint